aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/vbaprojectreference/_index.md

 ### getRelativeLibid() {#getRelativeLibid--}

+<b>@deprecated.</b> Please use the 'relativeLibid' property instead.
 Gets and sets the referenced VBA project's identifier with an relative path.

 ```javascript
 getRelativeLibid() : string;